sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 ### Scope

 The scope of this document covers ACL feature enhancements, in particular the way user creates customized ACL tables with user defined set of matches, actions if required and bind point types.
-The way developers use aclorch public API is also improved to be more flexible for different use cases, such as PFC watchdog, PBH, MACSec, etc. The ACL rule classes defined in aclorch is also a subject to be changed due to the new concept of custom ACL table types.
+The way developers use ACLOrch public API is also improved to be more flexible for different use cases, such as PFC watchdog, PBH, MACSec, etc. The ACL rule classes defined in ACLOrch is also a subject to be changed due to the new concept of custom ACL table types.
 CLI nor other user interface is not covered by this document.

 ### Architecture Design